 Our team of fertility care experts can help advise you on which fertilization option is right for you.
 Some may choose ICSI when they experience difficulty with fertilization during IVF.
 This may be due to low sperm counts, sperm not attaching to the egg, or when in vitro mature eggs or previously frozen eggs are being used.

-Pre-Implantation Genetic Testing (PGT) is a core element of most fertility treatments at IMA ART.
-In addition to testing genetic material (eggs and sperm, and lastly, embryos) for a wide range of abnormalities and potential risks, PGT identifies the sex of the embryo, allowing parents to select gender of their future baby.
+Pre-implantation Genetic Testing (PGT) is a core element of most fertility treatments at IMA ART.
+In addition to testing genetic material (eggs, sperm, and embryos) for a wide range of abnormalities and potential risks, PGT identifies the sex of the embryo, allowing parents to select the gender of their future baby.
 PGT checks for the following:

 Sickle cell anemia